openandclose/tosixinch/docs/overview.rst

 It is to omit duplicate options.
 For example, wiki pages of mobileread.com use the same layout as wikipedia.org.
-So the options for the script are also the same, and you don't have to write.
+So the options for the program are also the same, and you don't have to write.
 (other than ``match``). ::